AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/view-metrics.md

 # View transfer metrics

-The `Transfer Metrics` pane displays details about transfer progress for a server connection from start to finish.
-Metrics for streaming and historical events as well as stream and asset creation are provided.
+The `Transfer Metrics` pane displays details about transfer progress from start to finish by server connectino.
+Metrics for streaming and historical events as well as stream and asset creation is shown.

 The following table provides a description of the fields in the `Transfer Metrics` pane.